 Resources to Learn More

-Provides detailed description of PRECEDE/PROCEED models, reasons for using this approach, how to apply this model, and has checklists and additional online resources.
+Provides detailed description of the PRECEDE/PROCEED model, the benefits for using this approach, how to apply this model, and offering a checklist for its implementation.

 Organization(s): Community Tool Box